-HUD may only provide CSPs using CARES Act appropriations.
-Amounts made available through other appropriations acts are not available for this purpose.
-In funding CSPs, HUD will allocate the remainder of the CARES Act appropriated funds and will approve CSPs totaling up to \$190 million to Section 8 properties, up to \$25 million to properties under the Section 202 Housing for the Elderly program, and up to \$9 million for Section 811 Housing for Persons with Disabilities and Section 202/162 PACs.
+HUD may provide CSPs using CARES Act appropriations only.
+Amounts made available through other appropriations Acts are not available for this purpose.
+In funding CSPs, HUD allocated the remainder of the CARES Act appropriated funds and will, pursuant to this Notice, cumulatively approve CSPs totaling up to \$190 million to Section 8 properties, up to \$25 million to properties under the Section 202 Housing for the Elderly program, and up to \$9 million for Section 811 Housing for Persons with Disabilities and Section 202/162 PACs.